cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-create-sequence.md

 **`cache`**

 Specifies how many sequence numbers are to be preallocated and stored in memory for faster access.
 The default value is 20.
 The minimum value is 1 (no cache).

-:   > **Note** When operating with a cache of sequence numbers (`cache > 1`), Cloudberry Database may discard some cached sequence values.
+> **Note** When operating with a cache of sequence numbers (`cache > 1`), Cloudberry Database may discard some cached sequence values.
 If you require consecutive values, you must explicitly set `CACHE 1` when you create or alter the sequence.

-CYCLE
+CYCLE`**
-NO CYCLE
+NO CYCLE`**

-:   Allows the sequence to wrap around when the `maxvalue` (for ascending) or `minvalue` (for descending) has been reached.
+Allows the sequence to wrap around when the `maxvalue` (for ascending) or `minvalue` (for descending) has been reached.
 If the limit is reached, the next number generated will be the `minvalue` (for ascending) or `maxvalue` (for descending).
 If `NO CYCLE` is specified, any calls to `nextval()` after the sequence has reached its maximum value will return an error.
 If neither `CYCLE` or `NO CYCLE` are specified, `NO CYCLE` is the default.

-OWNED BY table_name.colume_name
+OWNED BY table_name.colume_name`**
-OWNED BY NONE
+OWNED BY NONE`**

-:   Causes the sequence to be associated with a specific table column, such that if that column (or its whole table) is dropped, the sequence will be automatically dropped as well.
+Causes the sequence to be associated with a specific table column, such that if that column (or its whole table) is dropped, the sequence will be automatically dropped as well.
 The specified table must have the same owner and be in the same schema as the sequence. `OWNED BY NONE`, the default, specifies that there is no such association.

 ## Notes